The Tempest: Writer's Methods and Techniques (AQA GCSE English Literature): Revision Note

 Shakespeare’s plays are particular in that they use both dramatic and literary techniques, meaning the characters speak in sophisticated, poetic language:

-The characters either speak in blank verse (opens in a new tab), formal verse (opens in a new tab), or prose (opens in a new tab), depending on the scene and the status of the character
+The characters either speak in blank verse, formal verse, or prose, depending on the scene and the status of the character

 Verse which does not rhyme but uses the rhythm of iambic pentameter is used to heighten the mood or present a character as intelligent or noble:

-It is often used in a soliloquy (opens in a new tab), such as Caliban’s in Act 1 Scene 2, to emphasise extreme, imbalanced emotions
+It is often used in a soliloquy, such as Caliban’s in Act 1, Scene 2, to emphasise extreme, imbalanced emotions

 For example, Caliban bitterly complains, “In this hard rock, whiles you do keep from me/The rest o' the island”